deftcon/Tetration-Virtual-Bootcamp/lab-env-build/README.md

 export AWS_ACCESS_KEY_ID=<YOUR AWS ACCESS KEY>
 export AWS_SECRET_ACCESS_KEY=<YOUR AWS SECRET KEY>
 ```
-> This can be accomplished by navigating to the Identity and Access Management (IAM) service in the AWS console.
+> Generating API keys can be accomplished by navigating to the Identity and Access Management (IAM) service in the AWS console.
 Under Users, select your user account and click on the `Security credentials` tab.

 The script can then be run with the below command.
 The region command-line argument is optional, and if omitted the AMIs will be created in the us-east-2 region.
 If you plan to run the lab from an AWS region other than us-east-2, specify `--region` followed by the region name to have the AMIs copied to the destination region.